NerdStoke/home_cloud/README.md

 ## Introduction

-- For instructions in greater detail, we have copied the exact version that we used for this project at [this link](https://github.com/NerdStoke/home_cloud/blob/master/Adden-B-Installing_OMV5_on_an%20R-PI.pdf).
+- For instructions in greater detail, we have copied the instructions for the exact version that we used for this project at [this link](https://github.com/NerdStoke/home_cloud/blob/master/Adden-B-Installing_OMV5_on_an%20R-PI.pdf).
 However, this documentation may be outdated and the official copy is maintained by [OpenMediaVault](https://github.com/OpenMediaVault-Plugin-Developers/docs/blob/master/Adden-B-Installing_OMV5_on_an%20R-PI.pdf)

 ## Creating the Raspberry Pi SD Card